Engineering - General Information

 Graduate-Level Courses (5XX, 6XX, 7XX)

-Students in all engineering disciplines who have a cumulative grade point average of at least 3.00 and the permission of the department chair can elect to take graduate-level courses.
+Undergraduate students in all engineering disciplines may be allowed to take graduate-level courses.
+Only those students who have a cumulative grade point average of at least a 3.00 may take the course for graduate credit with the approval of the department chair.
+Undergraduate students with a cumulative GPA of less than 3.00 will need the approval of the department chair to take the course for undergraduate credit.
 These courses will count for either undergraduate or graduate credit but not for both degree programs.
 Undergraduate students who enroll for undergraduate credit will be graded according to the standard undergraduate grading system, and the grade will be counted in the undergraduate grade point average.
 Tuition for the undergraduates in the graduate-level courses will be charged at the undergraduate rates provided the student does not exceed the total number of credits permitted for the academic year.

 Seamless Master's Degree Program

 Academically qualified undergraduate students may be invited to participate in a Seamless Master's Degree program in chemical, civil, computer, electrical, environmental, or mechanical engineering.
 Qualified students who enter Manhattan College with Advanced Placement and/or undergraduate college credit will generally be in a position to take graduate courses during their senior year at Manhattan College while completing the requirements for the Bachelor's degree.
 It may then be possible to obtain a Master's degree with only an additional year of study.